Bourkies/BIngo-Interactive-Score-Sheet/README.md

 ### **Step 2: Create the Script Files**

 1. **Code.gs**: Delete any content inside and copy-paste the code from the Code.gs document provided.
+2. **overview.html**: Click the + icon in the "Files" sidebar, select "HTML", name it `overview`, and copy-paste the code from the `overview.html` document provided.
 2. **index.html**: Delete any content inside and copy-paste the code from the index.html document provided.
 3. **admin.html**: Click the + icon in the "Files" sidebar, select "HTML", name it admin, and copy-paste the code from the admin.html document provided.